A semi-ordinary $p$-stabilization of Siegel Eisenstein series for symplectic groups and its $p$-adic interpolation: Abstract

 \section{Abstract}

-For a given rational prime $p$, we define a certain $p$-stabilization of holomorphic Siegel Eisenstein series for the symplectic group of arbitrary genus $n \ge 1$.
-In addition, we derive an explicit formula for its Fourier coefficients, and conclude their $p$-adic interpolation problems.
-More precisely, we construct a $\Lambda$-adic Siegel modular form of genus $n$ and tame level 1, where $\Lambda $ is the one-variable power series ring over the ring of $p$-adic integers, in the sense of Wiles, Hida and Taylor that specializes certain $p$-adic analytic families of the above-mentioned $p$-stabilized Siegel Eisenstein series with trivial Nebentypus and Siegel Eisenstein series with some non-trivial Nebentypus of $p$-power conductor simultaneously.
+Given a prime number $p$, we introduce a certain $p$-stabilization of holomorphic Siegel Eisenstein series for the symplectic group ${\rm Sp}(2n)_{/\mathbb{Q}}$ such that the resulting forms satisfy the semi-ordinary condition at $p$, that is, the associated eigenvalue of a generalized Atkin $U_p$-operator is a $p$-adic unit.
+In addition, we derive an explicit formula for all Fourier coefficients of such $p$-stabilized Siegel Eisenstein series, and conclude their $p$-adic interpolation problems.
+This states the existence of a quite natural generalization of the ordinary $\Lambda$-adic Eisenstein series which have been constructed by Hida and Wiles for ${\rm GL(2)}_{/\mathbb{Q}}$.